TerenceZ/koa-router/README.md

 #### Multiple methods

-Create routes with multiple HTTP methods using `router.register()`:
+Create routes with multiple HTTP methods using `router.register()`.
+If the `methods` argument is an empty array, the route will be registered as a prefix pattern.

 ```javascript
 app.register('/', ['get', 'post'], function *(next) {